emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

 # Visual Anomaly Detection over multiple cameras with NVIDIA Jetson Nano devices workshop

+These instructions let you reproduce this workshop at home.

 In this workshop, you'll discover how to build a solution that can process several real-time video streams with an AI model on a $100 device, how to build your own AI model to detect custom anomalies and finally how to operate it remotely.

 We'll put ourselves in the shoes of a soda can manufacturer who wants to improve the efficienty of its plant.
 An improvement that he'd like to make is to be able to detect soda cans that fell down on his production lines, monitor his production lines from home and be alerted when this happen.
 He has 3 production lines, all moving at a fairly quick speed.